sharic/GetAndCleanDataProject/CodeBook.md

 Variables:

-V1 - Measurement corresponding to one of the 561 features + subject + activity for the training set data.
+V1 - Measurement corresponding to one of the 561 features + subject + activity for the training set data (see *features.txt* file for information about measurement process and units).
 Measurement is a number between -1 and 1 with 8 digits after the decimal

 V2 - ...